gmishne/capstone-graph-2022/weeks/06-Node-Classification.md

 * Summarize the results of the Cora classification.
 Use this opportunity to practice presenting a data analysis.
 * Do the same for your other classification exercise.
-* Summarize how each ML approach handles transductive graph learning.
-What computation has to occur at test time?
+* Summarize how each ML approach handles inductive graph learning (adding new nodes and edges at test-time).
+What computation has to occur at test-time?